Abitibi River - Abitibi Canyon to Moosonee

 We start meeting some of the Cree locals out on the water for a dayís fishing in their impressive freighters as we close the gap.
 Suddenly there is water taxis everywhere doing shuttles.
 You paddle into the historic Cree villages of Moosonee , Moose Factory established in the 1600's.
 You will have a strong feeling of accomplishment for what you have achieved but no time to celebrate, you still have to paddle over to the Cree village Ecolodge located in Moose Factory, surrounded by the rugged beauty of the Canadian sub-artic.
 Moose Factory was the first English settlement in Ont.
 From this environmentally facility you will be able to explore these two historic communities, the chuches, gravesites, and of course the old Hudson Bay trading post.
 Eco-lodge is impressive to say the least.
 Furniture throughout is natural wood and fibers, with details such as birch wood blinds on windows and natural wool bed spreads.
 Foot prints on the ceramic tiles portray some of the animals that live here.

 Their (Shaapuhtuwaan restaurant) serving there modern version of Cree inspired meals.
-Excellent opportunity to obtain more knowledge of James Bay, the Cree people and of course the rivers, lifeline of these settlements. .If you still feel adventurist, talk to Rick about booking for you a Cree guided boat tour by freighter canoe( awesome way to travel ) from the mouth of Moose River to the salt waters of James Bay.
+Excellent opportunity to obtain more knowledge of James Bay, the Cree people and of course the rivers, lifeline of these settlements.
+More Adventure?
+Talk to Rick about a Cree guided boat tour.

 Beach on Shipsands Bird Sanctuary where you can photograph the wildlife and tidal marine fauna.
 Your guide will stop at various points explaining the tidal progression, ancient travel marks used by navigation, unique land marks and provide you with historical information on the James bay area.